igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

 To **disable quality weighting**, uncheck the *Quality weight allele fraction* checkbox in the *Alignments* tab of the *View > Preferences* window.

-To **change the base color of the bar chart**, right-click on the coverage track and select *Change Track Color...* from the pop-up menu.
+To **change the base color of the bar chart** from the default grey, right-click on the coverage track and select *Change Track Color...* from the pop-up menu.

 To **view the read count details** at a locus, click on a coverage bar (or hover over the bar if you have set the info popup text to display on hover rather than click).
 To **copy** the count details to your computer's clipboard, right-click on the bar and select *Copy Details to Clipboard*.

-In the following example, you can see the details include the locus, the counts for each nucleotide, and the split between reads on the negative and positive strand.
+In the following example, you can see the details include the locus; the total read count at that locus; and for each nucleotide: the count, the percentage of total reads, the number of reads on the positive(+) and negative (-)strand.

 ![](../../img/coverage-barchart-hover.png){width=400}